Telos Labs

 A site, not a theme

 Custom components in your repo.
 No template heritage.
-Every section earns its place against the positioning doc.
+Every section earns its place against the brief.

 03

-Headlines, bodies, CTAs live as Markdown next to the components that render them.
+Headlines, bodies, CTAs as Markdown next to the components that render them.
 Every change is a diff: reviewable, previewable, revertable.
-Ready for agent-assisted updates without becoming a CMS.
+Built so agent-assisted updates ride the same flow.

 04